-Powers seek to save Iran nuclear deal

-"Our governments remain committed to ensuring the agreement is upheld, and will work with all the remaining parties to the deal to ensure this remains the case," the UK, France and Germany said in a joint statement.

-On Tuesday, Iranian President Hassan Rouhani said: "I have ordered the foreign ministry to negotiate with the European countries, China and Russia in the coming weeks.
+Iran deal 'not dead' despite US exit

+The deal was agreed between Iran and the five permanent members of the UN Security Council - the US, UK, France, China and Russia - plus Germany.
+It was struck under Mr Trump's predecessor, Barack Obama.

+Iran said it would try to salvage the agreement, but would restart uranium enrichment if it could not.

-"If we achieve the deal's goals in co-operation with other members of the deal, it will remain in place."
+In a statement, President Hassan Rouhani said: "If we achieve the deal's goals in co-operation with other members of the deal, it will remain in place."

-The so-called Joint Comprehensive Plan of Action (JCPOA) curbed Iran's nuclear activities in return for the lifting of sanctions that had been imposed by the UN, US and EU.
+But the country's supreme leader, Ayatollah Ali Khamenei, was sceptical, saying he did not trust Britain, France or Germany, and would need "guarantees" before continuing the nuclear deal.

+"I said many times from the first day: don't trust America," he said in comments carried on his official website.

 Why did the US withdraw?

-In a televised address on Tuesday, President Donald Trump said the US would withdraw from the JCPOA.
-He called it a "horrible, one-sided deal that should have never, ever been made".
+In his address on Tuesday, President Trump called the nuclear accord - or Joint Comprehensive Plan of Action (JCPOA) as it is formally known - a "horrible, one-sided deal that should have never, ever been made".

-Rather than protecting the US and its allies, he said it had placed "very weak limits on the regime's nuclear activity and no limits at all on its other malign behaviour, including its sinister activities in Syria, Yemen and other places."

-The president added that the accord did not deal with Iran's development of ballistic missiles, and that its inspections mechanisms were not strong enough.
+He said he would work to find a "real, comprehensive, and lasting" deal that tackled not only the Iranian nuclear programme but its ballistic missile tests and activities across the Middle East.

-He said he would reimpose economic sanctions that were waived when the deal was signed in 2015.
+Mr Trump also said he would reimpose economic sanctions that were waived when the deal was signed in 2015.

-The US Treasury said economic sanctions would not be reimposed on Iran immediately - companies would have up to six months to wind down their operations.

-In a statement on its website, it said the sanctions would target industries mentioned in the deal, including Iran's oil sector, aircraft exports, precious metals trade, and Iranian government attempts to buy US dollar banknotes.
+The US Treasury said the sanctions would target industries mentioned in the deal, including Iran's oil sector, aircraft manufacturers exporting to Iran and Iranian government attempts to buy US dollar banknotes.

+Major European and US companies are likely to be hit.
+Some exemptions are due to be negotiated but it is not yet clear what.

-US National Security Adviser John Bolton is reported as saying that European companies doing business with Iran will have to finish within six months or face US sanctions.
+US National Security Adviser John Bolton is reported as saying that European companies doing business in Iran will have to stop doing so within six months or face US sanctions.

 Collision course